thegenerativegeneration/progrockdiffusion-tgg/settings/HOWTO.md

 You can see all the settings that work this way in random.json - give it a try!

 ## Randomizers in your prompt:
-Any text in a prompt surrounded by _'s will be replaced by a random line from the corresponding text file.
+Any text in a prompt surrounded by _'s will be replaced by a random line from the corresponding text file in the settings folder.
 For example:
 ```
 A _adjective_ _style_ of a _subject_, by _artist_, _site_